JesseEmond/theoretical/merge/README.md

-The trick here is that the setup that we create (having blocks sorted by their first elements) allows us to do step 3 in `O(Z)` for each block, giving us the following time complexities per step:
+The trick here is that the setup that we create (having blocks sorted by their first elements) allows us to do step 3 (grab `Z` smallest unsorted elements) in `O(Z)` for each block, giving us the following time complexities per step:

 1. `O(Z)` to grab the `Z` biggest elements;
 2. `O(Z^2) = O(sqrt(N)^2) = O(N)`, because with selection sort we can sort `Z` blocks with `O(Z^2)` comparisons of `O(1)` (comparing the first elements) with `Z` swaps (`O(Z)` to swap a block of `Z` elements), yielding `O(Z^2)` for comparisons + `O(Z^2)` for swaps;